 Bacteria: S. pyogenes, Group C and G streptococci, Arcanobacterium haemolyticum, Corynebacterium diphtheriae, Francisella tularensis, Mycoplasma pneumoniae, Mixed anaerobes Vincent's angina, N. gonorrhoeae(PubMed), Yersinia enterocolitica, Yersinia pestis.

-Penicillin VK, amoxicillin, any oral cephalosporin and any oral macrolides will probably take care of group A streptococcal pharyngitis (IDSA Guidelines).
-The rest depend on what you grow or suspect from history.
+Penicillin VK, amoxicillin, any oral cephalosporin, and any oral macrolides will probably take care of group A streptococcal pharyngitis (IDSA Guidelines).
+The rest depends on what you grow or suspect from history.

 Chlorhexidine gluconate and benzydamine hydrochloride mouth spray, in addition to antibiotic treatment, significantly decreased the intensity pain in patients with streptococcal pharyngitis, although endpoint was the same (PubMed).